danthemango/DANIEL-GUENTHER-IS24-full-stack-competition-req97073/README.md

 Deployment notes
 -----------------
-I have provided a docker-compose.yml file for your convenience, if you have it installed the app should be ready to go with `docker-compose up`.
+I have provided a docker-compose.yml file for your convenience, if you have it installed the app should be ready to go with:
+- `docker-compose build`
+- `docker-compose up`

 Otherwise just run:
 - `docker build -t product-manager .`